pixeledbrain/moon-lander/README.md

 My first real project, and first Game Jam, so I went small.
 Hope you enjoy it!

+## Story:

+An infinite energy source was discovered on Earth, however, it can't store much energy at once.
+You control a Shuttle equipped with said energy source, and your objective is to use it to reach the moon to ... .

 ## Controls:

 Action | Key 1 | Key 2